openid/fapi/FAPI_2_0_Attacker_Model.md

 developer tools, custom software, local interception proxies) on their own endpoints to tamper with messages and assemble new messages.
 Can send links to honest users that are then visited by these users.
-This means that the web attacker has the ability to cause, arbitrary requests from users' browsers, as long as the contents are known to the attacker.
+This means that the web attacker has the ability to cause arbitrary requests from users' browsers, as long as the contents are known to the attacker.

 Cannot intercept or block messages sent between other parties, and cannot break